gritsenko/c3_spine_plugin/README.md

 - Commisions for specific new features are also accepted, contact Mikal via Twitter @kindeyegames or the Construct Community Discord server (Mikal).

 ## Important notes for Spine export files:
-- Requires Spine version 3.8.x JSON files.
+- Requires Spine version 3.8.x or 4.0.x Spine JSON files.
-- Not compatible with 3.8.75 spine (due to spine-ts runtime issues), use a later 3.8.x version.
+- Not compatible with 3.8.75 spine (due to spine-ts runtime issues), use a later 3.8.x version or 4.0 version.
-- Spine 4.0.x files and runtime are not yet supported, but will be done.
-No ETA yet.
+- Spine 4.0.x JSON files require beta 2.x.x C3 addon version.
+- Spine 3.8.x JSON files require 1.x.x C3 addon version.
+- When exporting from Spine 4.9 for beta 2.x.x  use 4.x.x export format.
-- When exporting from Spine 4.0, export using 3.8 JSON format and in Texture Packer Settings, check Options->Legacy output
+- When exporting from Spine 4.0 for 1.x.x C3 addon export using 3.8 JSON format and in Texture Packer Settings, check Options->Legacy output.
 - See Spine Formatter below to upgrade older JSON files.
 - In the Spine export dialogue box, under Runtime, set both 'Filter min' and 'Filter mag' to Linear or Nearest.
 - In the Packing settings, set Region Padding to 2 or higher (if you see lines around your images, it may be because padding is set to 0).